Perthes Disease

 What are Perthes treatment options?

-Dr. Standard breaks treatment options into non-operative treatment, minimally invasive surgical treatment and aggressive surgical treatment.
+Perthes treatment options can be broken into three categories: non-operative treatment, minimally invasive surgical treatment and aggressive surgical treatment.

 Non-surgical treatment